luissilva1044894/Pyrez/README.md

  2. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
  3. Fork [the repository][github-repo] on GitHub to start making your changes to the **master** branch (or branch off of it).
  4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](./AUTHORS.md).

-### Misc
- * If you are currently using this project, please ⭐️ this [repository][github-repo]!
- * If you need support, have questions, want to be up-to-date on, or like to contribute to this project in any way, just let us know in our [*support server*][support-server-discord]! :heart:

 ### Copyright & License 📝